robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 **Talking Point:**

 - HTML is a markup language — we mark up text with it.
-But we can't write programs with it.
+Essentially, HTML is about labeling content so a browser can read it.
+But, we can't write programs or perform any calculations with it.
 </aside>